OctopusDeploy/docs/docs/administration/upgrading/index.md

   - [Upgrade from 1.6 to 2.6.5](/docs/administration/upgrading/legacy/upgrading-from-octopus-1.6-2.6.5.md)

 :::hint
+Since Octopus Deploy 3.x, the backing database is SQL Server.
 Prior to Octopus Deploy 3.x, the backing database was RavenDB.
-That is why we consider it a legacy upgrade.
+That is why we consider any version released before 3.x a legacy upgrade.
 :::

 ## Mitigating Risk